IamUsike/Sushhhscanner/README.md

 ## fixes

-- [ ] Integration with other tools [ fix .xlsx .pdf to include summary and error logs ]
+- [ ] Summary statistics [ fix .xlsx .pdf to include summary and error logs ]
+- [ ] del rdundancy overwrite the files on every scanf
 - [ ] !IMPORTANT handleCaptcha
 - [ ] [cli.py] clean code - the colors using Fore are everywhere - organise it
 - [X] prevent being flagged [partial]